ChibiOS/ChibiOS/readme.txt

   structures and stacks in the CCM RAM instead normal RAM.
 It is done using a special .ld file that can be customized to decide how to allocate data in the various RAM sections.
+- NEW: Added support for the Cortex-M4 FPU (default when the FPU is present).
 - NEW: Improved I2C driver model and STM32 implementation by Barthess.

 *** 2.3.4 ***